University College London, Institute of Archaeology Collections

 The fragments were viewed under a microscope at 1.0 magnification to attempt to determine which pieces, if any, fit together.
 Many more pieces than previously thought actually fit together.

 The fragments, which definitively fit together were all re-adhered with the exception of four.
-The pieces that were not re-adhered could not be reattached without backing and further stabilisation, which would impede their study-ability.
+The pieces that were not re-adhered could not be reattached without backing and further stabilization, which would impede their research value.
 Both sets are instead displayed very close together in the mount to show that they go together (below).
 Pieces with similar surface decoration and thickness and may have originally fit together were displayed close to each other as well.
 Reconstruction was accomplished using Paraloid B-72 (ethyl methacrylate copolymer) 40% w/v in acetone because of its reversibility and ease of use.
 Fragments were reattached one by one and held in place to set with Plastazote (polyethylene foam) scraps held in place with small pins.

 Finally, the fragments were placed in a custom-cut Plastazote mount with finger holes to allow easy and safe handling.